Where is Gurudawara in Ottawa???

 point and avoid unneccessary details.
 Use a topic sentence like "In

-regards to the article entitled "whatever it may be titled" I find it to
+regards to the article entitled "whatever it may be titled" I find it

 be one sided and not completely fair."
 Now go on and provide reasons why